fastmachinelearning/hls4ml-tutorial/README.md

 # hls4ml-tutorial

 We adopt the `hls4ml-tutorial` notebooks for the course [CSEE E6868 Spring 2021](http://www.cs.columbia.edu/~cseesoc/esp_html) at Columbia University.
 Please remember to use the branch `csee-e6868-spring2021`.
+For additional information you can visit the [hls4ml](https://fastmachinelearning.org/hls4ml) official webpage.

 <!--
 ## Online